-The Shoot system is the essential aerial part of the plant, which bears branches, leaves, flowers, fruits and also functions by conduction of water, minerals nutrients, and gases within the plant.
+The shoot system is the essential aerial part of the plant, which bears branches, leaves, flowers, and fruits.
+It is also responsible for the conduction of water, minerals nutrients, and gases within the plant.

-They have a circular shaped stem with lateral branches and are bounded with a layer of the dermis, which is mainly composed of hard organized rectangular cells and a waxy substance known as cutin.
-The internal structure of a monocot stem mainly comprises of well developed, epidermis, hypodermis, ground tissue and numerous dispersed vascular bundles.
-Tulips, onions, lilies, and garlic are the few best examples of Monocot Stem.
+Monocot stems are a circular shaped stem with lateral branches and are bounded with a layer of dermis.
+It is mainly composed of hard, organised, rectangular cells coated with a waxy substance known as cutin.
+The internal structure of a monocot stem mainly comprises of a well-developed epidermis, hypodermis, ground tissue, and numerous dispersed vascular bundles.
+Tulips, onions, lilies, and garlic are examples of monocot stems.

-They have a well-defined epidermis with cuticle, a layer of dermis along with the multicellular stem hairs.
-The internal structure of a dicot stem mainly comprises of epidermis, hypodermis, cortex endodermis, pericycle, vascular strand and pith.
-Sunflower and Cucurbita are the best examples of Dicot Stem.
+Dicot stems have a well-defined epidermis with cuticle, a layer of dermis along with multicellular stem hair.
+The internal structure of a dicot stem mainly consists of epidermis, hypodermis, cortex endodermis, pericycle, vascular strand, and pith.
+Sunflower and Cucurbita are examples of dicot stems.